-Heading to El Paso, Trump nixes assault weapons ban
+Trump visits Ohio city after mass shooting that shocked country

-WASHINGTON (Reuters) - U.S. President Donald Trump dismissed legislation to ban assault rifles as politically unfeasible on Wednesday as he prepared to visit the sites of two deadly mass shootings that shocked the country and drew criticism of his anti-immigrant rhetoric.
+DAYTON, Ohio (Reuters) - U.S. President Donald Trump on Wednesday visited the Ohio city that suffered one of last weekend’s two deadly mass shootings that shocked the country, even as critics and protesters accused him of inflaming tensions with anti-immigrant and racially charged rhetoric.

+Trump visited survivors, first responders and staff at Miami Valley Hospital in Dayton, Ohio, where nine people and the suspect were killed in a rampage early on Sunday.

+Dozens of protesters outside the hospital set up a “baby Trump” blimp balloon and held signs reading “Do Something,” “Save our city,” and “You are why.”

 As he left the White House, Trump said he wanted to strengthen background checks for gun purchases and make sure mentally ill people did not carry guns.
 He predicted congressional support for those two measures but not for banning assault rifles.